claire-songbird/Debalanced-Deeper-Storage/README.md

 ### Where can I see ALL the changes?

-This list will probably be outdated at some point, but you can find it in my GitHub; [here](https://github.com/Keno-GH/Rebalanced-Deep-Storage/wiki/All-the-changes)
+This list will probably be outdated at some point, but you can find it in Keno-GH's GitHub; [here](https://github.com/Keno-GH/Rebalanced-Deep-Storage/wiki/All-the-changes)

 ### I found an issue!
 What can I do?

-If you found an issue, please post it [here](https://github.com/Keno-GH/Rebalanced-Deep-Storage).
-It would be highly appreciated that you added a complete description of the problem, this way I can work on fixing it quicker.
-If you fancy, you can follow [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=725234314) to get even more info on my way.
+If you found an issue, please go away.
+I made this mod for personal use and such. :)

 ### Why can't I store X in this building?